MicrosoftDocs/VBA-Docs/api/Project.Task.Notes.md

 The following example adds a comment to the notes of the task in the active cell.

+> [!NOTE]
- **Note**  If a task is not selected, the code results in a run-time error 1004.
+> If a task is not selected, the code results in a run-time error 1004.

 ```vb